 I started this work after helping my mother and sole parent starve herself to death in 2015, following a debilitating 20-year battle with multiple sclerosis.
 The grief and loss I felt after her death sent me into a dark night of the soul and it was awful AF.
 I spent many a lonely day in deep, dark despair and the weight of it all nearly cost me my life.
 Still, the most acute grief I have, and will continue to, experience in my life is a result of navigating a racist patriarchal world as a Black woman.

 I believe getting comfortable with our discomfort is the only way we can begin to make lasting and meaningful change.
 I know, because it’s how I’ve healed my own heart.
 From my mother’s death, burning out from my corporate law career, dealing with chronic pain from a car accident, making it through the terrorism of the Paris Attacks, or enduring the omnipresent onslaught of racism and sexism from the status quo of white supremacy , I’ve been through some shit, faced my shadows and made it out the other side.
 Braver, brighter, bolder and ready to help you + your business do the same.

-I curate difficult but necessary conversations with truth and compassion and help people find tangible tools to create personal and collective transformation while healing our hearts.
+I curate difficult but necessary racial justice conversation with truth and compassion and help people find tangible tools to create personal and collective transformation while healing our hearts.

 I’m versed in a variety of culturally-informed spiritual tools to help people and businesses unearth their struggles, step into their power and raise the collective consciousness and commit to dismantling racist heteropatriarchy.
-I do this through speaking, online courses, events, and retreats.
+I do this through speaking, online courses, events, and writing.

 Diploma in Intercultural Education & Training (Anti-Racism + Diversity Training), University of Victoria.